← noiceinsurprise.com

 DHS Has Halted Construction.
 The State Has Sued.

 On April 22 and again on April 23, DHS issued stop work orders to GardaWorld Federal Services, the contractor on the $313 million retrofit.
 Federal procurement records describe Modification P00002 as updating the stop work order in effect at the Surprise facility.
 DHS has not publicly stated a reason.
 Two days later, on April 24, Attorney General Kris Mayes filed suit in federal court against DHS, ICE, Secretary Mullin, and Acting Director Lyons, alleging violations of NEPA and the Immigration and Nationality Act and centering on the chemical warehouse directly across the street.
 The complaint also notes that the chemical facility's Risk Management Plan was filed January 1, 2026, three weeks before the ICE facility was announced, and does not account for a mass detention site next door.
 Of the four state cases now pending against DHS's warehouse detention program, Arizona is the only one in which DHS has produced no environmental review document at all.
 In the parallel Maryland case, the federal court granted a preliminary injunction on April 15.
+On May 7, DHS confirmed on the record that the entire warehouse program has been paused.

 Read the April 22 and April 24 record →